 Homo sapiens acting upon mere illusion, look out into the world, and at each other, and falsely think that they can decide what is beautiful, valuable, meaningful, worthy, good, bad, and so forth, when nature has made all things perfect for survival and for the perpetuation of life.
-Humans look out into all of existence that is grander and far more superior than anything that they could create individually or collectively and make judgments that are disrespectful and degrading about everything from others’ skins colors, to hair textures, to facial features, and body composition, to completely disregarding the value of even the basic things that are required for life to be sustained on this planet like plants that produce oxygen, clean water, and clean air, and feel entitled to act as if they, and their delusions are superior to other living beings and all of life…those who are lost in their own miserable projections create things like the idea of white supremacy to justify their evil actions, create systems of overconsumption that destroy our planet and murder billions of living things each day in the name of commerce, and our societies, and our literal planet, are then shaped in ways that sustain misery and death instead of creating a better way forward because destruction is not necessary.
+Humans look out into all of existence that is grander and far more superior than anything that they could create individually or collectively and make judgments that are disrespectful and degrading about everything from others’ skins colors, to hair textures, to facial features, and body composition, to completely disregarding the value of even the basic things that are required for life to be sustained on this planet like plants that produce oxygen, clean water, and clean air, and feel entitled to act as if they, and their delusions are superior to other living beings and all of life…those who are lost in their own miserable projections create things like the idea of white supremacy, for example, to justify their evil actions, create systems of overconsumption that destroy our planet and murder billions of living things each day in the name of commerce, and our societies, and our literal planet, are then shaped in ways that sustain misery and death instead of creating a better way forward because these types of destruction are not necessary.

 It matters because life itself, which is the most invaluable gift that ever existed, is being disrespected and desecrated by ignorance and bad behavior that is not even founded in Reality.

 So, How Do We Move Forward When The World Is So Disconnected And Simultaneously Interconnected In This Ongoing Creation of Misery Caused By Overidentification With Illusions?

 I do not know all the answers, but I know that some people, and Yogis, have done some research and created an outline for a customizable path forward and that all that is required to create something better as a species is to take action towards making a positive change starting from within.